Well b’gosh and begorrah, 'tis almost our national holiday in Ireland and sure top of the morning to you while we're at it.

 We had almost forgotten Kate Hudson had ever even tried an Irish accent, and we wish it had stayed that way.

 This is so bad, it hurts our ears.
 Everything about Tommy Lee Jones is a stereotype in this flick (he's an IRA terrorist) but his accent just takes the biscuit.

-We forget how long Jennifer Aniston's soon-to-be ex-husband has been knocking around in the acting world, but this is one flick we're sure he'd be happy for everyone to forget about.
-He plays the crazy ex-boyfriend of Drew Barrymore's character, and there's no logical reason for him to be written as Irish, unless they just wanted to get across just how bat sh*t crazy he was - because all Irish are either drunk or killing people, obvs.
+We forget how long Jennifer Aniston's ex-husband Justin Theroux has been knocking around in the acting world, but this is one flick we're sure he'd be happy for everyone to forget about.
+He plays the crazy ex-boyfriend of Drew Barrymore's character, and there's no logical reason for him to be written as Irish unless they just wanted to get across just how bat sh*t crazy he was - because all Irish are either drunk or killing people, obvs.

 Who could forget this one?
 We thought Julia Roberts could do no wrong in the nineties, and the fact is, she couldn't.
 However even she should have known that she was biting off more than she could chew with the role of Kitty Kiernan, It's fair to say she served her purpose in making the movie more of a draw to d'Americans though.